 Trout is a freshwater fish often used for cooking and recreational fishing.
 It has several types such as brown, rainbow, and golden trout, and its taste is considered one of the best among the fish species.

 To understand how to catch trout, you need first to learn to identify them positively.
 However, it is not possible to talk about all the different species of trout in the world.
 So, we will discuss the species of trout that you’re most likely to see on your fishing adventures.
 Let’s dive in!

 As its name suggests, Brown Trout is a brown-coloured fish that mainly inhabits deep, cold streams and lakes.
 Anglers can usually find this fish in places that have cover from trees or their overhanging branches.
 This species is considered a freshwater fish.

 Anglers can find them at any water depth.
-However, their behavior regarding water depth depends upon their age.
-Younger trout prefer to feed in shallow water close to the bank, while older trout choose to inhabit the centers of lakes and streams.
+However, their behaviour regarding water depth depends upon their age.
+Younger trout prefer to feed in shallow water close to the bank, while older trout choose to inhabit the centres of lakes and streams.

 But how can you know when you’ve caught a brown trout?
 Let’s see.